Expression Language Reference¶

 Reduce sequence with binary operator

-To set specific initial value, use composition with Push, e.g.
+To set a specific initial value, use composition with Push, e.g.

 For reverse operation, see Unfold